 Yes.
 We can understand that the situation is causing some concerns, but we would never operate a holiday to a destination which is unsafe to do so, and if any travel restrictions come into force then we will contact you as soon as we know to discuss your options.

-Again keep upto date with the FCO advice with the links above.
+We are staying positive and we have faith, Please keep upto date with the FCO advice with the links above.

-Any NEW bookings placed from now, 20th March onward for the 2020 operating period will be refunded in full by us if you are not able to purchase travel insurance and the FCO advise again travel.
+NOTE - Any NEW bookings placed from now, 20th March onward for the 2020 operating period will be refunded in full by us if you are not able to purchase travel insurance and the FCO advise again travel.
 You must have paid your deposit and final balance in terms with our T&C's.
 We will ask for proof that you could not purchase insurance that is all.

 Because we believe in protecting our clients, and if the worst case scenario did happen you can be secure in the knowledge that your money is protected in full by a Travel Vault insurance policy.